Article at a Glance

 Most of these tests are markers for heart disease and inflammation in the body and they don’t show up on regular blood tests.
 If a carnivore diet is healthy, these tests would all come back in range.
 Now on to the reasons I don’t think the carnivore diet is a healthy option for most people.

-Why the carnivore diet is unhealthy (really unhealthy)
+Why the carnivore diet is unhealthy for most people

 Let’s list the ways a carnivore diet can make you unhealthy.